jolie/docs/web/language-tools-and-standard-library/rest/openapi2jolie.md

 * **service\_name**: it is the name of the service client to be generated
 * **output\_folder**: it is the output folder where storing the generated client
 * **http\|https**: it defines the protocol to use for preparing the client
+* **ssl protocol**: when https is selected, it permits to define parameter 'ssl.protocol' if it is necessary

 As a result the tool generates two files: